NENUKORAH/Final_Project/README.md

 We will be presenting an interactive dashboard that shows our result at the end of the project.

 The final project result will be hosted on the web using plotly.

+A demo has been shown in the google slide presentation.